maykar/plex_assistant/README.md

 To use Plex Assistant with Home Assistant's conversation integration simply add the code below to your configuration.yaml file.
 Using the conversation integration will work with any of the languages from the table above.

+If you already have an `conversation:`section in your config just copy and paste everything after `conversation:` into that section or if you already have an `intents:` section in the `conversation:` section copy everything under `intents:` and paste it into the `intents:` section:

 ```yaml
 conversation:
   intents: